 How to Mitigate Threats

 That uncertainty doesn’t mean organizations can’t take steps to strengthen their digital security in general.
 Regardless of whether the threat is coming from Iran or any other state actor or by your next-door criminal, it is always advisable to be prepared and to be vigilant.
 The headlines are awash with news of security breaches and incidents involving all kinds of organizations from critical infrastructure to schools, hospitals, and bicycle manufacturers.
 Being negligible and ignorant is not a wise thing to do.
 To be in line with the CISA and DHS general recommendations, organizations should discuss and set aside budget for employee training, awareness and incident response planning.
 Apart from cultivating a security culture with your organization, it is important to take advantage of the available threat intelligence and prepare yourself accordingly.
 CISA has provided recommendations that span from basic hygiene practices to mitigation and detection of known Iran-attributed APT techniques.
-Your basic cyber hygiene practices should include the following:- Disable all unnecessary ports and protocols.
+Your basic cyber hygiene practices should include the following:

 - Enhance monitoring of network and email traffic.